mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

 ---
 classes: wide
+toc: true
+header:
+  image: /assets/tomatoman.jpg

 ---

-I've been putting some thought into how I can use my time more effectively lately and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-The basic idea is that you work for 25 minutes and then take a 5 minute break.
+I've been putting some thought into how I can use my time more effectively and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+The overly-simplified concept is that you work for 25 minutes and then take a 5 minute break.
+These are called Pomodoro timers and we are going to make our own with PowerShell

 ## PowerShell Time